QwenLM/Qwen2.5/docs/source/run_locally/llama.cpp.md

 ### Preparing Your Own GGUF

-Model files from HuggingFace Hub can be converted to GGUF, using the `convert-hf-to-gguf.py` Python script.
+Model files from Hugging Face Hub can be converted to GGUF, using the `convert-hf-to-gguf.py` Python script.
 It does require you to have a working Python environment with at least `transformers` installed.

 Obtain the source file if you haven't already: